 Everyone who wants to enter puts a business card in the basket.
 I draw one and that person leaves with a book.
 I leave the free gig with a basket full of contacts that could possibly turn into paying clients.

 There are no guarantees they’ll hire you, but at least you’re giving them – and yourself – a chance.
-You gotta show them what you can do and stay in touch.
+You need to show them what you can do and stay in touch.